uzh-dqbm-cmi/lab-website/content/opportunity/bioml_phd/index.md

 - Bioinformatics
 ---

-The Wicki Lab (at the University Hospital of Zurich) and the Krauthammer lab (at the University of Zurich) are seeking a motivated PhD candidate to join a recently established team from both labs working on the AI Tumorboard project improving precision oncology.
+The Wicki Lab (at the University and University Hospital of Zurich) and the Krauthammer lab (at the University of Zurich) are seeking a motivated PhD candidate to join a recently established team from both labs working on the AI Tumorboard project improving precision oncology.
 The candidate will apply and develop novel AI approaches for the analysis of multi-omic data to advance cancer treatment decisions.

 ### Your Responsibilities